Study of the de Almeida-Thouless (AT) line in the one-dimensional diluted power-law XY spin glass: Analyses of the simulation data assuming there is an AT line

 The case $\sigma=0.75$ corresponds to the non-mean-field regime: the long-range diluted model for this value of $\sigma$ is equivalent to a short-range model with $d\approx 4$ dimensions.
 In this regime, simulations of the corresponding Heisenberg model~\cite{sharma2011almeida,sharma2011phase} were thought consistent with an AT transition.

 According to Eq.~(\ref{eq:chi_fss:2/3<sigma<1}), the data for $\chi_{\text{SG}}/N^{2-\eta}$,where $2-\eta=2\sigma-1$, plotted for different system sizes should intersect at the transition temperature $T_c$.
 Similarly, according to Eq. (\ref{eq:xi_fss:2/3<sigma<1}), the curves of $\xi_{\text{SG}}/N$ should also intersect at the transition temperature.
-The main plots of Figs.~\ref{fig:chi_cl_s0.75_hr0.00} and \ref{fig:chi_cl_s0.75_hr0.05} show the finite-size-scaled data of $\chi_{\text{SG}}$, and the corresponding inset plots show the finite-size-scaled data of $\xi_{\text{SG}}$.
+Figs. \ref{fig:chi_cl_vs_T_s0.75}\flc{a} and \ref{fig:chi_cl_vs_T_s0.75}\flc{d} show the finite-size-scaled data of $\chi_{\text{SG}}$, and Figs. \ref{fig:chi_cl_vs_T_s0.75}\flc{b} and \ref{fig:chi_cl_vs_T_s0.75}\flc{e} show the finite-size-scaled data of $\xi_{\text{SG}}$.
 The curves for different system sizes show a clear tendency to intersect close to the same temperature.
 The data for $T^*(N,2N)$ are then fitted with Eq. (\ref{eq:intersection_temperature_corrections}) where the value of the exponent $\lambda$ is not known in the non-mean-field regime and hence should be considered as a fitting parameter.